The submission portal is now open! The deadline for proposals is February 21, 2025.

 Recommended elements for abstracts:

-• Relation to theme: Each OHA conference has a theme, described in detail in the call for proposals posted on the OHA website.
-There is always considerable leeway within the stated theme for presentation subjects, and Conference Committees give careful consideration to all proposals.
+- Relation to theme: Each OHA conference has a theme, described in detail in the call for papers posted on the OHA website.
+There is always considerable leeway within the stated theme for presentation subjects, and Planning Committees give careful consideration to all proposals.
 However, relating your proposal to the conference theme can be beneficial.

-Tags (required): The Conference Committee will use these selected tags to help with programming, and conference-goers will use them to learn more about scheduled sessions.
+Tags (required): The Planning Committee will use these selected tags to help with programming, and conference-goers will use them to learn more about scheduled sessions.

 Participant Bio(s) (required): Limit 250 words each.
-Bios will be used internally by the Conference Committee and not shared with Annual Meeting attendees.
+Bios will be used internally by the Planning Committee and not shared with Annual Meeting attendees.

 Special Requirements/Accommodations (optional): If you/your presentation requires special equipment beyond the standard audio/video/projection technology which OHA makes available in all presentation rooms, or if you have special requirements for room size or arrangement or other facilities, you may note those requests here.
 OHA will do its best to accommodate such requests and needs.